 What are routine orthodontic appointments like?

 Routine appointments generally involve an oral hygiene review and checking of your braces.
 Sometimes the wires will be changed, or new procedures will be initiated to further align your teeth and improve your bite.
-These appointments are usually short, and last around 20–40 minutes.
+These appointments usually last around 20–40 minutes.
 We are happy to work with you to arrange appointment times that fit with your school and work schedules.

 How often are the appointments?